urgdog/urg.systems/thonks/iptables.md

 `iptables -S DOCKER-USER`
 `iptables -S DOCKER-ISOLATION-STAGE-1 `

-These will pretty much say "if you're coming from a Docker interface, and going to NOT the same Docker interface, go to stage 2"
+These will pretty much say "if you're coming from a Docker interface, and going to NOT the same Docker interface, go to stage 2". e.g.,

-e.g.,
 <pre>
 -A DOCKER-ISOLATION-STAGE-1 -i docker0 ! -o docker0 -j DOCKER-ISOLATION-STAGE-2
 -A DOCKER-ISOLATION-STAGE-1 -i br-1cbda01ee2d7 ! -o br-1cbda01ee2d7 -j DOCKER-ISOLATION-STAGE-2
 </pre>

+I'll show you stage 2 in a sec, but functionally this whole chain sums up as "are you coming from a docker bridge, going anywhere else? and if you are going anywhere else, are you going to ANOTHER docker bridge?"
+That's not allowed by default.

+I'll mention this a few times, because this looks like a lot of rules to do something that is objectively pretty simple isolation, but understanding it can potentially unlock some neat concepts.

 ---

+So!
 What's stage 2 doing?
 Let's look:
 `iptables -S DOCKER-ISOLATION-STAGE-2`

 You'll see something like this: